Your ChatGPT Doesn't Know Your Clients

 This creates brand drift — subtle inconsistencies in tone, messaging, and positioning that accumulate over time.
 Not dramatic enough to catch in any single piece of content.
 But visible enough that your clients notice their brand voice feels slightly off across posts.

 The solution isn't "be more careful with your prompts."
-The solution is a system that remembers.
+The solution is a system, not an assistant, that remembers.

 What brand memory actually looks like

-An Intelligent Marketing System doesn't start from zero.
+An Intelligent Marketing System like FlyWhale doesn't start from zero.

-It has the brand guidelines baked in — not as a paste in the current conversation, but as a permanent reference it reads from every time you delegate a task.
+The brand guidelines are baked in — not as a paste in the current conversation, but as a permanent reference the system reads from every time you delegate a task.
 It knows the tone of voice.
 The competitor landscape.
 The KPIs that matter.
 The reporting format the client expects.

 You don't set this up every session.
 You set it up once.
 The system keeps it.

-When you delegate "write this week's content for Client A," the system already knows:
+When you delegate "write this week's content for Client A," FlyWhale already knows:

 It doesn't ask you to re-explain.
 It just works.